Ask your HR person about your dress for interview dress code

 At the end of the day, employers want to hire candidates that can be sent out to customers and vendors.
 Hiring companies want employees they can be promoted to be managers.
 Managers want role models and employees who can be public speakers on behalf of the company.
 These employees understand how to interpret the appropriate dress for interview code.

 Most companies have a dress code.
 It might be a loose dress code, and it might be unwritten, but they have a code.
 If they have a dress code, dress one step better. (no shirt, no shoes, no job) We might not like the dress code, but it has been put in place for a reason.
 Why would a company do that???

 Any time you get a number of people in a group, you will have outliers, folks at the extreme ends of the scale.
 The larger the group, the more diversity.
 There will always be someone who wants to push the envelope and as soon as one person pushes the envelope, someone else will try to push it further.
 If we as people didn’t have this trait, there wouldn’t be improvements in the products and services we produce.
 Pushing the envelope is what makes us successful.

-There will be folks who “just don’t have a sense of fashion” and there will always be folks who will want to to try and get away with as much as they can.
+There will be folks who “just don’t have a sense of fashion” and there will always be folks who will want to try to get away with as much as they can.
 We all know that stealing isn’t right, but we still seem to need a law for it.
 So, if you find yourself asking “Can I wear this?”, you probably shouldn’t.
 Ask yourself “What would HRNasty say”?

 nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something.
 “He has a nasty forkball”.